ponchofiesta/bffextract-rs/README.md

 ## Limitations

 - Checksum is not verified (archive and content files).
-- Owner and Group gets read but actually is not set to extracted files.
-(But file modes will be set)
 - Symlinks are unsupported.
 They are not part of the BFF file format, but of the liblpp.a file which is part of a install fileset.
 - Bad file format may be ignored in some cases.